 For people that wish to invest in property, a conventional loan is currently the best alternative.
 The rates will be extremely low and with the requirement of at least 20% down, there will not be any private mortgage insurance to pay.
 For first time buyers of an investment property, their income will need to be high enough to cover their existing debt as well as the new mortgage payment from the investment loan.

-MyCommunityMortgage® is aimed at helping families that have income levels in the low to moderate range.
+Fannie Mae HomeReady® is aimed at helping families that have income levels in the low to moderate range.
 This program is offered by Fannie May.
 The credit guidelines are a bit more lenient compared to a traditional conventional loan.
 In addition, there is only a small down payment requirement.
-If one of the borrowers is a first time buyer of a home then the down payment could be as low as 3%*.
+If one of the borrowers is a first time home buyer then the down payment could be as low as 3%*.
 This mortgage can even be used for multi-unit properties if the borrower plans to live in one unit and rent out the remaining units.

 - Important Disclosure

-*3% down payment on $250,000, 4.000%/ 4.815% APR, 740 FICO, 30-year fixed rate mortgage.
+*3% down payment on $250,000, 4.000%/ 4.815% APR, 740 FICO, 30-year fixed-rate mortgage.
 Mortgage insurance is required.
 Rates subject to change.
 Subject to credit approval.
 At least one borrower must be a first time home buyer.
-Borrowers who have not held interest in a property in the last three years are also considered first time home buyers.
+Borrowers who have not held an interest in a property in the last three years are also considered first time home buyers.